-Table 43.4.1.2.1-1: Retrieve Syslog Event Keys
+Table 43.4.1.3-1: Retrieve Syslog Message Keys

-Syslog RFC5424 element Retrieve Syslog Event Search Parameter PRI The value for all SOLE messages will likely be 136.
+Syslog RFC5424 element Retrieve Syslog Message Search Parameter PRI The value for all SOLE messages will likely be 136.
 "13" means a syslog category of "audit system", and "6" means a severity of "informational".
 The final digit (severity) may change, e.g., "131" for alert conditions.
 Other values can be found in other syslog messages.
-TIMESTAMP Time of message (date range query is supported) HOSTNAME Name of machine that originated the syslog message APP-NAME Identification for kind of message.
-IHE has specified "IHE+SOLE" for SOLE event reports.
-The event reports from other sources and other profiles will also be retrieved, e.g., "ATNA+3881", if this is not used for filtering.
+TIMESTAMP Time of message (date range query is supported) HOSTNAME Name of machine that originated the syslog message APP-NAME Filter results to those associated with a particular application code identifying the kind of message.
+E.g., the APP-NAME "IHE+SOLE" limits results to SOLE event reports.
 Note: This is unrelated to application descriptions or other information carried in the body of the messages.
 PROCID Typically a process ID for a syslog process.
 Used to identify logging discontinuities.
 MSG-ID SOLE has specified that this will be the SOLE EventTypeCodes, e.g., "RID4585".
 MSG Regular expression for the Event Repository to match against the Message body.